ASSESSMENTS

 Currently there are no fees associated with applying to the program.
 However, applicants are responsible for other costs associated with entry-to-practice practice, for example, the cost of applying for a license from the CPSO.
 See Applicant Fees for more information

 Practice Ready Ontario is being offered in English during the pilot phase of the program (2022-25).
-New Brunswick offers a practice readiness assessment in French.
-For more information, please visit the College of Physicians and Surgeons of New Brunswick.
+For those seeking French language practice ready assessment, New Brunswick offers a practice readiness assessment in English or French, and Quebec offers a practice readiness assessment in French.
+For more information, please visit the College of Physicians and Surgeons of New Brunswick or the Collège des médecins du Québec.

 Applicants are required to submit medical qualifications, postgraduate training and rotations, and the hours of independent practice.
 See Applicant Requirements for more information